 - Use pulses.
 One portion of your five-a-day can come from pulses such as lentils, beans or peas.
-Try adding a can of beans to the next pie you make.
+Try adding a can of baked beans to the next pie you make.

 - Got some fruit lying around?
 Make a smoothie!
 Bananas are an excellent base for a smoothie, but any fruit will do.
-Add semi-skim milk and use a hand blender to **** it all up.
+Add semi-skimmed milk and use a hand blender to **** it all up.

 - Have you ever had bored children at home?
 Why not get them involved in the kitchen, ask them to help you with something fun like baking a fruit cake or making a dessert such as a fruit crumble.
 Eating the end product together is great fun!